Introduction to Shamanism

 Some common ailments and issues that are presented to shaman’s range from infertility, depression, scarcity in resources, energetic cleansing, various diseases, to aid in spiritual growth, addictions, and spiritual possession and disharmony.

-Each shaman will have his her own ritual and processes depending on the origins and regions of obtaining the knowledge, however, all Shamanic practices are designed to promote internal and external harmony with nature.
+Each shaman will have their own ritual and processes depending on the origins and regions of obtaining the knowledge, however, all Shamanic practices are designed to promote internal and external harmony with nature.
 Since these traditions are handed down, we are blessed by the individuals called to this duty of continuing this ancient healing methodology.